vinisalazar/my-recipe-source/README.md

-# Spices
+# My-Recipe-Source

-An example repository to build a conda package.
+An example repository to build a conda package from `my-recipe`.
 It contains two programs:
   * `bin/salt`, a bash script.
   * `src/pepper.c`, a C program which must be compiled.